swiftlang/swift-evolution/proposals/nnnn-attached-macros.md

 An alternative approach would be to allow the macro implementation to directly alter the declaration to which the macro is attached.
 This would provide a macro implementation with greater flexibility to affect the declarations it is attached to.
 However, it means that the resulting declaration could vary drastically from what the user wrote, and would preventing the compiler from making any determinations about what the declaration means before expanding the macro.
 This could have detrimental effects on compile-time performance (one cannot determine anything about a declaration until the macros have been run on it) and might also prevent macros from accessing information about the actual declaration in the future, such as the types of parameters.

 It might be possible to provide a macro implementation API that is expressed in terms of mutation on the original declaration, but restrict the permissible changes to those that can be handled by the implementation.
 For example, one could "diff" the syntax tree provided to the macro implementation and the syntax tree produced by the macro implementation to identify changes, and return those changes that are acceptable to the compiler.

+## Revision History

+* After the first pitch:
+  * Added conformance macros, to produce conformances
+* Originally pitched as "declaration macros"; attached macros were separated into their own proposal

 ## Future directions